-This post will share the 16 best things to do in Caye Caulker, Belize’s go slow Caribbean paradise and our all-time favourite island!
-We’ll also share essential travel logistics, like where to stay, the best restaurants, and transport info for Caye Caulker.
+This post will share the 17 best things to do in Caye Caulker, Belize’s go slow Caribbean paradise and our all-time favourite island!
+We’ll also share a handy Caye Caulker travel guide with essential travel logistics, like where to stay, the best restaurants, and transport info.

 This article may contain affiliate / compensated links, that may earn me a small commission, at no extra cost to you.
 For full information, please see our disclaimer here.
 While all efforts have been taken to ensure the information included in this post is correct and current, travel information such as opening hours, business operations and prices change frequently.
 If you find anything in this post that is incorrect or outdated please let me know in the comments so I can update it for other readers.